JahirPendhari09/Reachinbox-Backend-Assignment/README.md

 Express is a web application framework for Node.js.
 It simplifies the process of building web applications and APIs by providing a robust set of features.

+### 3. React

+React is a JavaScript library for building Ssamless UI.
+Its component-based architecture makes it easy to manage and organize UI elements, promoting reusability and maintainability.React Provide SOC ( Seperation of Concerns ) so we can separate our app.

+### 4. Axios

+Axios is a promise-based HTTP client for making asynchronous requests in JavaScript.
+It simplifies data fetching and handling HTTP responses, making it a reliable choice for API interactions in React applications.

 ## Deployment

 The application is deployed on render and can be accessed [here](https://reachinbox-assignment.onrender.com/).